All articles

 Why: Mature infrastructure, metro access, manageable prices (₹7–9k/sqft), strong resale liquidity.

-Who it suits: Families upgrading from East Delhi/Faridabad, first-time buyers with ₹1.2-1.6 crore budgets, people working in Cyber City/Udyog Vihar.
+Who it suits: Families upgrading from East Delhi or Faridabad, first-time buyers with ₹1.2–1.6 crore budgets, professionals working in Cyber City or Udyog Vihar.

-What to check: RERA completion certificates (lots of projects here are 2019-21 vintage — verify they're actually delivered), OC status, possession timelines.
+What to check: RERA completion certificates (many projects here are 2019–21 vintage — verify they are actually delivered), OC status, and possession timelines.
+Use our RERA red flags guide for Gurugram projects to spot warning signs early.

-PropReport tip: Run a full due diligence on any builder here.
-Sector 68-70 saw some builder bankruptcies in 2022-23; make sure you're not buying stuck inventory rebranded as "new launch."
+PropReport tip: Run full due diligence on any builder here.
+Sector 68–70 saw some builder bankruptcies in 2022–23 — make sure you are not buying stuck inventory rebranded as "new launch."

 Risk: Metro Phase 2 is still not approved.
 If it gets shelved, appreciation stalls.

-Rental yield: Currently 4.5-5.2% gross — among the best on Sohna Road.
-Strong tenant demand from IT crowd working in Cyber Hub.
+Rental yield: Currently 4.5–5.2% gross — among the best on Sohna Road (source: PropReport rental yield tracker, Q1 2026).
+Strong tenant demand from IT professionals working in Cyber Hub.

 What to avoid: Under-construction projects with possession dates beyond 2027.
 Stick to ready-to-move or near-completion (6–9 months out).